SFU-CMPT-201/lecture-notes/08-synchronization.md

     * This means that each fork is shared by two philosophers sitting next to each other.
 * We can model this problem as a synchronization problem.
     * Each thread is a philosopher.
-    * A fork is a shared resource, and needs access control.
-I.e., coordination is needed to grab forks.
+    * A fork is a shared resource that only one should access.
 * Activity: come up with a solution that protects shared resources correctly and does not deadlock.
     * One big lock (not efficient): we can use one mutex to guard all forks and control access.
 This avoids deadlocks but allows only one philosopher to eat.
 No other philosophers can eat if one